nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 * [Kaggle Learn Pandas Course](https://www.kaggle.com/learn/pandas)
 * [Kaggle Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning)
 * [Kaggle Deep Learning](https://www.kaggle.com/learn/deep-learning)

 You will just need to create an account on Kaggle (but it's free).

 ### Practice with caution !
 You will read in many blogs that it is certainly important to read articles, to do research, to be informed. _That is true_.
 But it is also said that **you will only really progress by practicing**.
 And that's also true.
-There are a lof of algorithms[^6] and a lof od interesting domains so do not try to master them all, pick one, read informations, try, experiment then go to another or go deeper if you want.
+There are **a lof of algorithms[^6]** and a lof of interesting domains so **do not try to master them all**, pick one, read informations, try, experiment then go to another one or go deeper if you want to focus on this particular one.
 {: style="text-align: justify;"}

 #### My heart will go on !